seatplus/docs/README.md

 ## License

-This site template is a commercial product and is licensed under the [Tailwind UI license](https://tailwindui.com/license).
+This project is licensed under the MIT License.

 ## Learn more